The Insurance Disputes Law Review: France

 Defences of the insurer against a third party: major change for car insurance

-This may be the most discussed topic recently.
-In Fidelidade-Companhia de Seguros Ltd, the Court of Justice of the European Union (ECJ) stated that European Directive 72/166/CEE, which deals with car insurance, prohibited domestic law from providing that certain defences, such as the invalidity of the car insurance policy, can be raised by the insurer against the victim of a car accident.
+This may have been the most discussed topic of recent years.
+In Fidelidade-Companhia de Seguros Ltd,31 the Court of Justice of the European Union (ECJ) stated that European Directive 72/166/CEE,32 which deals with car insurance, prohibited domestic law from providing that certain defences, such as the invalidity of the car insurance policy, can be raised by the insurer against the victim of a car accident.

-The recent Growth and Development Act brought French law into conformity with European law.
-The newly adopted Article L211-7-1 of the French Insurance Code provides that the invalidity of a car insurance policy cannot be raised against the victims.
+The Growth and Development Act33 brought French law into conformity with European law.
+Article L211-7-1 of the Insurance Code provides that the invalidity of a car insurance policy cannot be raised against the victims.

 Scope of the insurance policy: the PIP case